chrixsaint/monty/README.md

 Monty 0.98 is a scripting language akin to Python, initially compiled into Monty byte codes.
 It operates on a distinctive stack, employing specific instructions for stack manipulation.
 The primary objective of this project is to develop an interpreter for Monty ByteCodes files.

 Monty Byte Code Files
 Monty byte code files commonly bear the .m extension, a standard adopted by most of the industry, although not mandated by the language specification.
 Each line in these files contains at most one instruction.
-The opcode and its argument can be accompanied by any number of spaces before or after, allowing for flexible formatting.
+The opcode and its argument can be accompanied by any number of spaces before or after, allowing for flexible formatting

 ```
  push 0$